Posted by Xudong Zheng on December 28, 2017

 nnoremap <leader>f ve~

-, you can keep this and still press <leader>f
+Using noremap, you can keep this and still press <leader>f to trigger the

 whereas the right hand side is the non-sensible converted QWERTY sequence.